Sylvie Rattray-Aubert

 She has a round face with soft, youthful features.
 Her eyes are large, almond-shaped and a light hazel, with thick, curved eyebrows slightly darker than her hair.
 Her nose is small, delicate, and slightly upturned, her ears are small, round, and unassuming, and her lips are proportionate, with a subtle curve.
 She’s almost always seen with at least a little makeup on, a subtle mascara at least.

 Entering elementary school, she grew and matured in tandem with the other children.
 She made friends especially fast, her peppiness and cheerfulness blossoming, creating some bonds that lasted all the way to high school, and developed emotionally, heavily learning from and enjoying her interactions with the other children.
-This was still one of the happiest periods of her life.
+This was one of the happiest periods of her life.

 Around when middle school started, however, things began to take a turn when her parents noticed that, in comparison with the other kids, Sylvie just wasn’t growing.
 Most other girls her age were beginning to mature further, get taller, start puberty, Sylvie seemed way behind.
 At 10 she was still only as tall as a toddler.
 She and especially her parents began to worry.
 This wasn’t a normal development pattern for a child of her age.
-So, Anne-Marie and William brought their child to a pediatrician, where Sylvie received a diagnosis and the family received some bad news.
+So, Anne-Marie and William brought their child to a paediatrician, where Sylvie received a diagnosis and the family received some bad news.

 Entering Southwest Red Rock High School, Sylvie’s puberty had ended, and with her bone maturation essentially concluded, her endocrinologist concluded that further treatment was impossible, to her and her parents’ chagrin.
 Still only 4’7 and a measly 60 lbs, Sylvie assumed the same treatment would be awaiting her in high school.
 However, fate turned the tables on her once again when very early in her freshman year she caught notice of a poster advertising tryouts for the cheerleading team.
 The requirements called for, ideally someone just like her.
 After a few days of mulling on it against her self-consciousness, and some key encouragement from friends and insistence from parents, Sylvie swallowed her fear and went for it.

 Nearly instantly, her social life was flipped back on its head.
 The cheerleading team provided her with a brand new friend group, and by extension, a sort of barrier of social status.
 The vast majority of instances of bullying against her disappeared as she found her niche.
-She rigorously developed her acrobatic skills for her cheerleading due to her newfound attachment to it as the thing that essentially saved her life, gaining a little weight along the way, bringing her up to a healthier physical state.
+She rigorously developed her gymnastics and acrobatic skills for her cheerleading due to her newfound attachment to it as the thing that essentially saved her life.

-Over the course of high school, Sylvie happily settled into her new normal, and her demeanor began to repair itself in turn with the developments in her social life.
-Her bubbly, extroverted personality began to resurface in concordance with how the rest of her new clique acted, she began to indulge in old tendencies again and put effort towards the way she looked and the way she acted towards others.
-Thusly, she established a reputation as a popular, extroverted and cheerful girl, friendly with anyone who'd pay kindness in turn.
+She began to actively seek out social interaction within her new social circle, going out to parties, hangouts, shopping, luxuriating herself in just the act of spending time with other people as she hadn't been able to for so long.
+She maintains this love of socialisation to this day.
+Thus, she established a reputation as a popular, extroverted and cheerful girl, friendly with anyone who'd pay her kindness in turn.
 Through that, she expanded her circle of friends, socially reached out to old ones again, and formed deeper connections with the rest of the cheerleader group.
 The jocks were always close as well, and among them she found a crush in a certain Claude O’Neil Porter.
 Sylvie felt ecstatic about this, like she was on top of the world after having been beaten down for so long, and she wanted nothing more than to maintain her newfound social status and keep going on this path.

 Her parents, however glad as they were that their daughter’s life had turned around, began to push back against her sole focus on her cheerleading and her social life.
 As Stanford Law graduates, they took education very seriously and began to push Sylvie to do the same now that she was in high school, with a focus on law and its practice so she may eventually follow in their footsteps after graduation, even pushing her to join the debate team on top of cheerleading.

-Sylvie tries her best not to resent her parents for the educational pressure they put onto her, feeling conflicted about her feelings towards them inwardly, though she does act her usual kind and cheerful self to them most times, and they tend to respond in kind.
-They're not totally oblivious, however, and did outwardly recognize some of the stress she was under and attempted to counteract this; late freshman year, they took her pet shopping, and she came back with two new friends: Liz, a pomeranian, and Dizzy, a white budgie.
-She developed deep attatchments to both of them as sources of relief from her stress, caring for them becoming an activity she looked forward to as a sort of solace.
+They were not totally oblivious, however, and did outwardly recognize some of the stress she was under and attempted to counteract this; late freshman year, they took her pet shopping, and she came back with two new friends: Liz, a pomeranian, and Dizzy, a white budgie.
+She developed deep attachments to both of them as sources of relief from her newfound stress, caring for them becoming an activity she looked forward to as a sort of solace.
 But new pets didn’t fix everything, and Sylvie all in all now had a very delicate and stressing balance of facets in her life to take care of.

-Additionally, years of self-deprecation and hatred as well as sensitivity towards her height didn’t disappear overnight in the advent of her newfound social acceptance; she still struggles with her perception of herself and general infantilization, going as far as to hide her large collection of plushies and love for the things in general from most in fear of being seen as some immature kid once more, by association with her size and appearance.
-With this latent low-self esteem and meekness left over from her years as a bullying victim, if it meant preserving her current position, she’d make some less than ideal decisions and trust some less than virtuous people as her friends and influences, following them down some less than ideal roads.
-Despite this, she maintains her optimistic and cheery personality in front everyone, including her friends and acquaintances.
-With the people she considers the closest to her, however, she is prone to venting her anxieties and stresses, seeking comfort from these people she genuinely trusts.
+Additionally, years of self-deprecation and hatred as well as sensitivity towards her height didn’t disappear overnight in the advent of her newfound social acceptance; she still struggles with her perception of herself and general infantilization, going as far as to hide her still-present hobby of collecting of plushies and her love for the things in general from most in fear of being seen as some immature kid once more, by association with her size and appearance.

 Gender: Female